 On January 21, 2015, we completed a private placement for the issuance and sale of 211,528 shares of our common stock, at a purchase price of \$9.33 per share, and a warrant to purchase up to 211,528 shares of common stock, at a purchase price of \$0.125 per share subject to the warrant, to an affiliate of Cowen and Company, LLC.
-The purchase price per share of common stock represents the closing consolidated bid price per share of our common stock as reported on The NASDAQ Capital Market on the trading day immediately preceding the execution of the purchase agreement for the private placement.
+The purchase price per share of common stock represents the closing consolidated bid price per share of our common stock as reported on The NASDAQ Capital Markets on the trading day immediately preceding the execution of the purchase agreement for the private placement.
 The warrant is exercisable for cash at a per share exercise price of \$9.50 per share and expires on January 21, 2018, three years after the date on which it was issued and in compliance with FINRA Rule 5110(f)(2)(G)(i).
 The exercise price and number of shares issuable upon exercise of the warrants may be adjusted in certain circumstances including in the event of a stock dividend, extraordinary cash dividend or our recapitalization, reorganization, merger or consolidation.
 However, the warrant exercise price or underlying shares will not be adjusted for issuances of common stock at a price below the warrant exercise price.
 The common stock, the warrant and the shares of common stock underlying the warrant have been deemed compensation by FINRA and are, therefore, subject to a 180-day lock-up pursuant to Rule 5110(g)(1) of FINRA.
-The affiliate of Cowen and Company, LLC (or permitted assignees under the Rule) will not sell, transfer, assign, pledge or hypothecate the common stock, the warrant or the securities underlying the warrant, or the securities for a period of 180 days after the effective date of the registration statement for this offering.
+The affiliate of Cowen and Company, LLC (or permitted assignees under the Rule) will not sell, transfer, assign, pledge or hypothecate the common stock, the warrant or the securities underlying the warrant, nor will it engage in any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of these warrants or the underlying securities for a period of 180 days after the effective date of the registration statement for this offering.